 It is generally advisable to cover the partnership accounts at last because they are lengthy, time-consuming and not easy to prepare.
-However, it carries around 16 mark question in each attempt.
+However, it carries around 16 mark questions in each attempt.
 So, don’t skip it but cover the easier part first.

-How to Study Auditing and Assurance
+Strategy for Auditing and Assurance

 The most awaited subject in the CA Intermediate Auditing and Assurance.
 The subject is not that easy and also not much scoring.
-But you have to read each and every topics as this is the basic work of a Chartered Accountant and everyone has to perform the audit in their office during practical training as soon as they clear the CA Intermediate.
+But you have to read each and every topic as this is the basic work of a Chartered Accountant and everyone has to perform the audit in their office during practical training as soon as they clear the CA Intermediate.

 - Nature, Objective and Scope of Auditing.

 - Audit Strategy, Audit Planning and Audit Program.

 - Fraud and Responsibilities of the Auditor in this regard.

 - Analytical Procedures.

 - Audit of Items of Financial Statements